 Schedule

-The club opens its doors from 7 a.m. to 21 p.m.
+The club opens its doors every day, according to the following times:

 Location and setting